speratus/Blinkter/README.md

 pixel = board.get_pixel(0)  #Or whatever pixel you want to manipulate pixel.red() #Or pixel.blue(), or whatever else you want.
 ```

+# Contact

+You can ask questions on the

 # Links
 * [Pimoroni Blinkt! product page](https://shop.pimoroni.com/products/blinkt)
 * [Blinkt library](https://github.com/pimoroni/blinkt)